Nuclear power plant: Systems

 The conversion to electrical energy takes place indirectly, as in conventional thermal power stations.
 The fission in a nuclear reactor heats the reactor coolant.
 The coolant may be water or gas, or even liquid metal, depending on the type of reactor.
-The reactor coolant then goes to a steam generator and heats water to produce steam.
+The reactor coolant then goes to a steam generator and heats water to produce steam (in the case of pressurized water reactors, PWRs), or may be converted to steam directly in the reactor (in the case of boiling water reactors, BWRs).
 The pressurized steam is then usually fed to a multi-stage steam turbine.
 After the steam turbine has expanded and partially condensed the steam, the remaining vapor is condensed in a condenser.
 The condenser is a heat exchanger which is connected to a secondary side such as a river or a cooling tower.
 The water is then pumped back into the steam generator and the cycle begins again.
 The water-steam cycle corresponds to the Rankine cycle.

 The nuclear reactor is the heart of the station.
 In its central part, the reactor's core produces heat due to nuclear fission.
 With this heat, a coolant is heated as it is pumped through the reactor and thereby removes the energy from the reactor.
 The heat from nuclear fission is used to raise steam, which runs through turbines, which in turn power the electrical generators.

 Nuclear reactors usually rely on uranium to fuel the chain reaction.
 Uranium is a very heavy metal that is abundant on Earth and is found in sea water as well as most rocks.
 Naturally occurring uranium is found in two different isotopes: uranium-238 (U-238), accounting for 99.3% and uranium-235 (U-235) accounting for about 0.7%.
 U-238 has 146 neutrons and U-235 has 143 neutrons.

 Different isotopes have different behaviors.
 For instance, U-235 is fissile which means that it is easily split and gives off a lot of energy making it ideal for nuclear energy.
 On the other hand, U-238 does not have that property despite it being the same element.
 Different isotopes also have different half-lives.
 U-238 has a longer half-life than U-235, so it takes longer to decay over time.
 This also means that U-238 is less radioactive than U-235.